DaveKeehl/svelte-reveal/README.md

 ## Versioning

-This project uses semantic versioning ([semver](https://semver.org/)) to keep track of its version number.
+This project uses [Semantic Versioning](https://semver.org/) to keep track of its version number.